mc2-project/mc2/README.md

 * Delphi: secure inference for deep neural networks
 * Coopetitive XGBoost: an oblivious solution for multiparty XGBoost with hardware enclaves

-We're aiming for a late 2019 release for the above projects.